-Another research area examines the role of immigrant status and generation as a dimension of social stratification and inequality in the social lives and economic wellbeing of people in the U.S., particularly among those who are Latinx or of Hispanic ethnicity.
+Another research area examines the role of race and immigrant status and generation as dimensions of social and spatial stratification and inequality in the social lives of people in the U.S., particularly among those who are Latinx or of Hispanic ethnicity.
 My work in this area includes:

 - “Job Mobility among Unauthorized Immigrant Workers.”
 Social Forces (with Matthew Hall and Emily Greenman)

 “Living Arrangements and Household Complexity among Undocumented Latino Immigrants.”
 Population and Development Review (with Matthew Hall and Kelly Musick), read a summary of key findings in a Council on Contemporary Families fact sheet here.

 - “Racial Separation at Home and at Work: Segregation in Residential and Workplace Settings.”
 Population Research and Policy Review(with Matthew Hall and John Iceland), see Alvin Chang at Vox.com’s feature of the data and article here.